georgiannajames/Predicting-attitudes-towards-racist-professors/README.md

 * [R Markdown file](./racist_professors.Rmd)
 * [Markdown file](./racist_professors.md)

+## Conclusion

+After developing a variety of machine learning models to predict attitude using a training set, I found that my random forest model yielded the most accurate predictions and decided to use this one to make predictions on my test set, where I achieved an accuracy level of about 82%.

 # Data

 This data was originally sourced from the [General Social Survey](https://gss.norc.org).
 The data was condensed, selecting for a few variables from the year 2012, and included in the package ```rcfss``` in a data set named ```gss```.